One of my favorite TV shows is a brain-numbing series called The Challenge.

 What About You?

-What scares you the most in life?
-And what are you going to do about it?
+And more importantly, what are you going to do about it?